-In Y2 of CIV, we continue to evaluate how to meaningfully use quality improvement and cost containment efforts in rate review and to provide information to the public.
-Once again, DCBS required all insurance companies to submit a defined set of cost and quality metrics in 2016 health rate filings.
-Although these metrics were for informational purposes only and not considered in the final rate decisions for 2016, collecting this information was an important step in ensuring that Oregon's triple aim goals of lower costs, better care and better access are met.
-DCBS will once again collect these metrics in 2017 rate filings and will continue to determine how to best use them.
-These metrics, along with the cost and quality reports from Q Corp, will provide DCBS with new information to review in conjunction with rate filings.
+In Y2 of CIV, DCBS required all carriers to once again submit a defined set of cost and quality metrics in 2017 health rate filings.
+Although these metrics were for informational purposes only and not considered in the final rate decisions, collecting this information is an important step in ensuring Oregon meets its "triple aim" goals of lower costs, better care and better access.
+DCBS will continue to evaluate how to use these metrics going forward.